react-dnd/react-dnd/packages/documentation/markdown/docs/docsRoot.md

 ### It is extensible and testable

 React DnD uses the HTML5 drag and drop under the hood, but it also lets you supply a custom “backend”.
 You can create a custom DnD backend based on the touch events, the mouse events, or something else entirely.
 For example, a built-in simulation backend lets you test drag and drop interaction of your components in a Node environment.

-### It is ready for the future

-React DnD does not export mixins, and works equally great with any components, whether they are created using ES6 classes, `createReactClass` or alternative React frameworks such as Omniscient.
-Its API shines with ES7 decorators if you like to be on the bleeding edge, but it also feels natural in both ES5 and ES6.

 ## Touch Support